Interplay of interaction and disorder in the steady state of an open quantum system

-{\it Conclusions.}---We considered an interacting spin chain to study the interplay between tailored dissipation, interaction, tunneling, and disorder.
-The dissipation is such that it contrasts disorder.
-In fact we prove that without disorder the steady state has zero magnetization on each site, independently of the strength of the interaction.
-Moreover, in the limit in which our spin chains reverts to a $XXX$ chain, the steady state is an entangled, highly symmetric, pure state.
-We show that disorder induces a different local magnetization in the steady state, whose distribution is larger (for weak disorder) when the interaction and kinetic terms of the Hamiltonian are matching.
-In this regime we also show the sensitivity of the steady state to disorder by studying the operator space entanglement entropy.
-In the presence of strong disorder the steady state has localization signatures, indicated by localization of all the natural orbitals of the single particle reduced density matrix, and a large inverse participation ratio.
-In this case, small and intermediate interactions can lower the inverse participation ratio, but large interactions can enhance it, indicating the presence of localization also at large interactions.
+{\it Conclusions.} We have considered an interacting spin chain to study the interplay among tailored dissipation, interaction, tunneling, and disorder.
+The dissipation is such that it contrasts disorder and, in fact, we have proven that without disorder the steady state has zero magnetization on each site, independent of the strength of the interaction.
+Moreover, in the limit in which our spin chains reverts to a $XXX$ chain, the steady state is an entangled highly symmetric pure state.
+In this regime we have shown that the steady state can be very sensitive even to small amounts of disorder.
+In the presence of strong disorder, the steady state has localization signatures indicated by localization of all the natural orbitals of the single-particle reduced density matrix, a large inverse participation ratio, and a different occupation for each orbital.
+In this case, small and intermediate interactions can lower the inverse participation ratio, but large interactions can enhance it, indicating that all natural orbitals can be localized even at large interactions.

 More work is required to better understand dissipative disordered many-body systems, the phases that emerge and their properties, especially, in the spirit of dissipative engineering, with the use of tailored baths.
-The understanding of dissipative features of such systems would help to advance the many-body system control, which is crucial to the design of quantum devices for a practical usage of quantum systems.
 The role of external time-dependent drivings to probe or further enrich these systems could be another interesting research direction.

+Concurrently with our Rapid Communication, another study of a similar model whose results are consistent with ours appeared on the arXiv \cite{VakulchykDenisov2017}.

-{\it Acknowledgments.}---D.P. acknowledges support from Ministry of Education of Singapore AcRF MOE Tier-I (project SUTDT12015005) and fruitful discussions with S. Denisov and F. Heidrich-Meisner.
+{\it Acknowledgments.} D.P. acknowledges support from the Ministry of Education of Singapore AcRF MOE Tier-II (Project No. MOE2016-T2-1-065) and fruitful discussions with S. Denisov and F. Heidrich-Meisner.
 D.P. was hosted by ICTP (Trieste) and PCS-IBS (Daejeon) during part of this study.
-Part of the computational work for this article was done on resources of the \href{https://www.nscc.sg}{National Supercomputing Centre}, Singapore.
+The computational work for this Rapid Communication was performed on resources of the National Supercomputing Centre, Singapore \cite{nscc}.